 Should I set up my own CDN?

-There are many CDN providers, all with different costs, features, and setup procedures, most of which require technical knowledge.
-Setup typically includes the following:
+There are many CDN providers, all with different costs, features, and setup procedures, most of which require technical knowledge and close attention to complex step-by-step tutorials.
+Missing a step can cause critical problems with your site’s functionality, so it’s very important you know what you’re doing.
+Set up typically includes the following:

 2. Create a pull zone.
 To create a pull zone, you need to give the zone a name and then set a URL that the CDN should “pull” content from.
 You typically don’t need any FTP (file transfer protocol) details but, instead, should use the URL of your website.
 Pull zones may also have more advanced options, such as enabling an SSL (secure socket layer) certificate.